subh15github/Go_Visital_landing_page/README.md

-# Go_Visital_landing_page
-A modern, responsive landing page template designed for travel destinations.
-Built with HTML, CSS, and JavaScript to ensure a seamless user experience.
+# A modern, responsive landing page template designed for showcasing travel destinations.
+Built using HTML, CSS, and JavaScript to provide a clean and engaging user experience.